 I have encountered many more people whose grandmothers played for the movies than people whose grandfathers played.
 I don't know any studies of this, but it would not surprise me at all to learn that more women than men were pianists in the small nickleodeons.
 More women were trained to play the piano than men (it was part of a proper upbringing), and they were probably cheaper to hire.
 The huge demand for qualified musicians overruled long-standing prejudices, and Black musicians such as the composers James Scott and Jelly Roll Morton, as well as Louis Armstrong, got regular work in movie theaters.
 It seems to have been much rarer for women to be members of orchestras, although I have found some photoplay pieces that were rubber-stamped with the names of women who were presumably the orchestra leaders.

 I'm a musician.
 Is there some photoplay music I can try out?

 Volume 1 of Sam Fox Moving Picture Music is available here.
 This is some of the earliest (and most primitive) photoplay music, written in 1913 by J.S.
 Zamecnik.
 This book contains piano music well within the range of a beginning to intermediate pianist.
-I hope to get some more advanced photoplay music on-line, so check back.
-To hear more sophisticated music, try our CD and video recordings page, on which are downloadable MP3 files of Mont Alto's recorded performances of photoplay music.
+The Photoplay Music Starter Kit contains over 90 pieces of music arranged for variable-sized orchestras.
+To hear the music, try our CD and video recordings page, on which are downloadable MP3 files of Mont Alto's recorded performances of photoplay music.
 Also, check the Photoplay Music Sources page for more places that music can be found.

 What's that really famous silent film music thing, you know, "dum... dum... dum... dum...
 DAAAHHH!"?